top 0

 Painting

 Are you a budding artist just bursting to unleash your creativity?
 If so, why not spend a rainy day at one of Hong Kong’s quirky art studios?
-Head to the charming boutique painting studio KA Atelier to try your hand at Chinese ink painting (starting from $380), where you can paint on everything from traditional rice paper to ceramics, silk fans, and wooden jewellery boxes.
+Head to the charming boutique painting studio KA Atelier to try your hand at Chinese ink painting, where you can paint on everything from traditional rice paper to ceramics, silk fans, and wooden jewellery boxes.
 Alternatively, pull up an easel and get messy in Artjamming’s 2,000-square-foot Southside space.
 Grab a canvas and all the acrylic paints you need, and enjoy complimentary soft drinks to keep your creative juices flowing.
 If you fancy something a little stronger, both Artjamming and Paint Palette allow you to bring along your own alcoholic drinks, and if you ask nicely, they’ll even let you play your own music, too.
 Click here to find more art jamming studios in Hong Kong.

 KA Atelier, 2D, Moonstar Court, 2A–2G Star Street, Wan Chai | (+852) 3484 2919